Sanitary Design Course for Equipment Certification

 The course includes information on the expectations of regulatory agencies, retailers and consumers regarding food safety, as well as how equipment design can impact every aspect of the food process – including allergen control.

-The BISSC Certified Symbol is a mark of quality demonstrating that equipment was designed and built to meet the strict requirements established in the Z50 Equipment Design Standards for Bakery Equipment.
-Upon completion of this course, participants will be authorized to proudly display the BISSC Certified Symbol on the equipment designed by their companies.
+Certification is a mark of quality demonstrating that equipment was designed and built to meet the strict requirements established in the equipment design standards.
+Upon completion of this course, participants will be authorized to proudly display the ANSI Z50.2 Certified Symbol on the equipment designed by their companies.